adelinewang679/CMCV_FA18/documents/design-journey.md

   - **Your reflections about the user’s performance to the task**
     - User went to the wrong page and did not find the correct information that was on the About page.
   - **Re-design choices**
-    - None.
+    - When we get updated news articles, we can move or copy the blurb saying how they did last season to the news tab.
+For the time being, no re-design choices.
   - **Memo** (Justify your decisions; additional notes.)
     - We haven't received updated news articles about the most recent tournaments from our client, so there is not a lot we can do if we wanted to switch location of how they did last season since there isn't a full article about it, just a sentence.
-Once we get updated articles, we will include those in the timeline instead of the old about description.
+Once we get updated articles, we will include those in the timeline instead of just in the about page.

   [Include evidence of your user testing process.]
   ![](user3Eliza.pdf)